iqrasafdarr/MedVisionAI/README.md

 ---

-## 6. No clinical deployment claim
+## 6. No Clinical Deployment Claim

 This repository does not establish: